sparkflows/sparkflows-docs/docs/tutorials/advanced-controls/case-when.rst

 Creating a Histogram
 -------------------------------
-We use the ``Histogram`` processor to calculate basic summary statistics for numeric variables.
-In this case we are using it to calculate separate statistics for each Product Line.
-The output is showing a sample of the statistics that were generated, summary statistics were generated for every distinct Product Line.
+We use the ``Histogram`` processor to create a chart of the distribution of a numeric variable.
+In this case we are using it to chart the proportion of "large" countries in our data.

 Processor Configuration